rwblickhan/astro-rwblickhan.org/src/content/logs/books-2020.md

 3. *Maoism: A Global History*, Julia Lovell
 4. *A History of Philosophy Without Any Gaps: Volume 1 - Classical Philosophy*, Peter Adamson
 5. *Fifth Sun: A New History of the Aztecs*, Camilla Townsend
-6. ***The Secret of Our Success: How Culture Is Driving Human Evolution, Domesticating Our Species, and Making Us Smarter***, Joseph Henrich
+6. ❤️ The Secret of Our Success: How Culture Is Driving Human Evolution, Domesticating Our Species, and Making Us Smarter, Joseph Henrich
 7. *The Hidden History of Burma: Race, Capitalism, and the Crisis of Democracy in the 21st Century*, Thant Myint-U
 8. *Serve the People!*, Yan Lianke (trans.
 Julia Lovell)
-9. ***The Hungry Brain: Outsmarting the Instincts That Make Us Overeat***, Stephan Guyenet
+9. ❤️ *The Hungry Brain: Outsmarting the Instincts That Make Us Overeat*, Stephan Guyenet
 10. *Legend of the Condor Heroes #1: A Hero Born*, Jin Yong (trans.
 Anna Holmwood)
 11. *Introducing Daoism*, Livia Kohn
 12. 🔁 *The Westing Game*, Ellen Raskin